 - The alleged father

 - The mother

 How paternity is established in New York

 Paternity is established in New York State in three ways:

 - Presumption through marriage – In the case of a child born to a married couple, that child is presumed by law to be the child of the husband.
 If the husband wanted to prove otherwise, for example, to avoid child support subsequent to a separation, the burden would be on him to provide adequate proof.
-Martin J. Rosen, P.C. is a leading firm among divorce attorneys in White Plains, NY that can help you if paternity becomes an issue in child support determinations.
+Martin J. Rosen, P.C. is a skilled law firm that can help you if paternity becomes an issue in child support determinations.

 - Order of filiation – The Family Court can determine paternity and issue an order of filiation to establish the fact of paternity by law.
 The judge will likely issue such an order if both parties agree, but may require DNA testing if they do not.
-Martin J. Rosen, a thorough paternity attorney in White Plains, NY, can help guide you through the process.
+Martin J. Rosen can help guide you through the process.

-Contact a skilled White Plains divorce attorney to handle your paternity case
+Contact a skilled White Plains attorney to handle your paternity case

 You need a seasoned attorney to guide you through the process of establishing paternity.
 Call Martin J. Rosen at 914-517-0841 or contact the firm online.
 The law office of Martin J. Rosen, P.C. serves Westchester, Rockland, Putnam, Orange, Dutchess and New York counties.